spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuideLegacy.md

 It is also worth noting that Service Nodes are quite basic at the moment, and operators will need to stay up to date with new updates to keep in line with software and hardware requirements.
 Once all of the updates are out, Service Nodes will also:

--   Route end user’s internet traffic, either as an exit node or relay in a novel mixnet.
+-   Route end user’s internet traffic, either as an exit node or relay.

 -   Receive, store and forward encrypted user messages.